Sophistication vs Logical Depth: Sophistication and Busy Beaver logical depth are close

 \section{Sophistication and Busy Beaver logical depth are close}

-Koppel~\cite{koppel87} claimed the equivalence between logical depth and sophistication for infinite sequences.
-For such sequences, depth is defined as the minimal complexity of a total function rather than the complexity of a number.
-In this section we study the relationship between sophistication and Busy Beaver logical depth by showing that if we allow logarithmic terms in the significance levels these two measures are $O(\log n)$-close.
+Koppel~\cite{koppel87} proved an equivalence between logical depth and sophistication for infinite sequences.
+For such sequences, and for fixed significance, depth is defined as the minimal complexity of a total function rather than the minimal complexity of an upper bound for a number.
+In this section we show that sophistication and Busy Beaver logical depth of a string $x$ are $O(\log |x|)$-close functions.